Loading...

 Ruby 2.5 and 2.7

-To get started with AWS Lambda compatible deployment package in any language, .
+To get started with AWS Lambda compatible deployment package in any language, you can refer to this documentation.

 Deprecation notice: the original Fn()